szn-cs/reference/[cs536, P6]  Code generator/README.md

   - [x] remove unparse call and reporting.
   - [x] initialize Codegen class's PrintWriter p with output file.
 - [ ] To allow SPIM simulator to recognize main function:
-  - [ ] add `__start:` to main preamble on line after `main:`
+  - [NOTE REQUIED ANYMORE] ~add `__start:` to main preamble on line after `main:`~
   - [ ] function exit for main: instead of `jr $ra` issue a syscall to exit with:
         ```
         li $v0, 10
         syscall
         ```
 - [x] Add to name analyzer or type checker wheather the program contians a function named main.
 - [x] Add global / local differentiation
-- [ ] Add a new "offset" field to the TSym class (or to the appropriate subclass(es) of TSym).
+- [x] Add a new "offset" field to the TSym class (or to the appropriate subclass(es) of TSym).
 Change the name analyzer to compute offsets for each function's parameters and local variables (i.e., where in the function's Activation Record they will be stored at runtime) and to fill in the new offset field.
+- [ ] Implement code generation for each of the following:
+  - global variable declarations, function entry, and function exit (write a test program that just declares some global variables and a main function that does nothing)
+  - int and bool literals (just push the value onto the stack), string literals, and WriteStmtNode
+  - IdNode (code that pushes the value of the id onto the stack, and code that pushes the address of the id onto the stack) and assignments of the form id=literal and id=id (test by assigning then writing)
+  - expressions other than calls
+  - statements other than calls and returns
+  - call statements and expressions, return statements (to implement a function call, you will need a third code-generation method for the IdNode class: one that is called only for a function name and that generates a jump-and-link instruction)